princesslana/smalld/docs/getting_started/java.md

 **isMessageCreate**

-By refering to the Discord API docs we know that this payload should have a `op` of zero to indicate and event, and an event type (`t`) equal to `MESSAGE_CREATE`.
+By referring to the Discord API docs we know that this payload should have an `op` of zero to indicate an event, and an event type (`t`) equal to `MESSAGE_CREATE`.

 ```java
   private static boolean isMessageCreate(JsonObject json) {